AliElSaleh/RiftBuild/README.md

 Icon someicon # or path/to/icon/file
 ```

-RiftBuild will automatically choose the correct extension based on the operating system, `.ico` files will be searched first, then `.png`
+RiftBuild will automatically choose the correct extension based on the operating system

 | Windows     | Linux       | MacOS       |
 | ----------- | ----------- | ----------- |